18F/handbook/_pages/policies/travel/travel-guide-1-authorization.md

 * [Add your travel card and travel preferences to Concur](/first-time-travel-complete-concur-profile)

-## Confirm your travel dates and an email of approval
+## Confirm your travel dates and get an email of approval

 Before making *any* reservations, you'll want to make sure that your trip has been pre-approved by someone who has the ability to obligate funds on behalf of the government.
 This person could be someone inside 18F (either the director of a chapter or business unit) if the travel is considered non-billable, or they could be someone outside 18F (who is designated on an inter-agency agreement or memorandum of understanding with 18F) if the travel is considered billable.
 There is a slightly different process for requesting approval depending on whether the travel is [billable](/travel-guide-1-authorization/#billable-travel-approval) or [nonbillable](/travel-guide-1-authorization/#non-billable-travel-approval).